-1. In the event judicial action, change in applicable law, or implementation of government regulatory action renders proceeding with this Contract unlawful, the State will suspend or terminate the Contract in whole or in part.
+1. In the event judicial action, change in applicable law, or implementation of government regulatory action renders proceeding with this contract unlawful, the State will suspend or terminate the Contract in whole or in part.
 Upon notice of such suspension or termination, Purchaser shall immediately cease all or any portion of such operations under the Contract as directed by the State.
 If a court of competent jurisdiction has entered a final judgment rendering further proceeding with this Contract unlawful, or government regulatory action takes effect, the State may terminate the Contract or, at the State's option, suspend the Contract in whole or in part, pending appeal of the court's final judgment.
 If the Contract is suspended, the State shall not be liable to the Purchaser for damages or losses resulting from the delay.
 In the event the Contract is terminated due to judicial action, a change in law, or government regulations, the State shall be liable to Purchaser only as follows:

 - a.
 The State shall refund any portion of advance stumpage payments or down payments not needed to compensate the State for timber removed. - b.
-The State shall release any portion of the performance bond not needed to compensate the State for timber removed or other losses suffered by the State due to breach of contract by the Purchaser. - S. VENUE AND CHOICE OF LAW: In the event of litigation concerning this agreement, venue shall be in the First Judicial District, Lewis and Clark County, Montana, and this agreement shall be governed by the laws of the State of Montana both as to interpretation and performance. - T. AUTHORIZATION TO ENTER: The Purchaser is authorized to enter the sale area only for purposes related to the performance of this Contract.
-Any person or entity that is currently suspended or debarred from bidding on or operating government contracts is also suspended or debarred from bidding or operating (including as a sub-contractor) on this Contract. - U. OTHER OPERATIONS BY THE STATE: The State or USFS reserves the right to at any time conduct within the gross sale area forest management operations including, but not limited to, slash piling, burning, handwork, broadcast burning, mop-up, patrolling, thinning and tree planting during the term of this Contract.
+The State shall release any portion of the performance bond not needed to compensate the State for timber removed or other losses suffered by the State due to breach of contract by the Purchaser. - c.
+The State shall reimburse the Purchaser for the portion of reasonable costs of constructing or improving roads or of installing other facilities on State lands pursuant to this Contract that the Purchaser has not been able to use for removing timber.
+The Purchaser shall provide documentation requested by the State of the Purchaser's actual costs of constructing or improving such roads or installing other improvements. - S. VENUE AND CHOICE OF LAW: In the event of litigation concerning this agreement, venue shall be in the First Judicial District, Lewis and Clark County, Montana, and this agreement shall be governed by the laws of the State of Montana both as to interpretation and performance. - T. AUTHORIZATION TO ENTER: The Purchaser is authorized to enter the sale area only for purposes related to the performance of this Contract. - U. USE BY OTHERS: The State reserves the right to issue timber permits or other permits on the sale area for forest products not included in this Contract or for other uses not in conflict with this Contract.
+The State also reserves the right to permit other persons to cross the sale area to gain access to other lands for fire suppression or for other purposes.
+Where the Purchaser improves or reconstructs an existing road, the use thereafter by the Purchaser shall accommodate safe use by others. - V. OTHER OPERATIONS BY THE STATE: The State reserves the right to at any time conduct within the gross sale area forest management operations including, but not limited to, slash piling, burning, handwork, broadcast burning, mop-up, patrolling, thinning and tree planting during the term of this Contract.

-V. INDEMNITY AND LIABILITY:
+W. INDEMNITY AND LIABILITY: